The West Has An Entitlement Problem.

 The West has a tendency to romanticise the East without ever fully understanding and respecting its differences.
 Through such a broad grouping, Said points out that as a result, the West can often view these cultures as less, and consequently undermine and devalue each culture.
 Through such a viewpoint, Western values which stem from colonial structures, have always undermined cultures that deviate from similar cultural values; thus bringing forward Said’s most important argument within his concept of Orientalism regarding colonialism.
 Said suggests that even though colonialism is allegedly over, the inherent values of the system still exist and persist through such thinking and representations; which is the basis of colonial thought and power relations.

-When we bring demands and expectations, as well as contribute to these limited views by eating at western styled restaurants and staying at luxury resorts, we are bringing with us this idea of entitlement; and with that, we see new forms of colonialism and colonisation.
+When we bring demands and expectations, as well as contribute to these limited views by eating at Western styled restaurants and staying at luxury resorts, we are bringing with us this idea of entitlement; and with that, we see new forms of colonialism and colonisation surfacing.

 I am guilty of idealising countries myself.
 I highly romanticised India on my first trip there and viewed it very much through a lens like Hollywood has always portrayed it as.
 I suffer from severe anxiety and saw it as a place that would ‘heal’ me.
 How naive I was.
 Although this nation holds such a significant place in my heart for many reasons, and I will not deny the beauty it holds, my second trip to India was far from romanticised.
 Through better education and understanding, I no longer had limited views and no longer wanted to idealise a nation that had so many serious development issues.
 Whether I was aware of it or not, when looking back on my experience, through such a self-constructed lens, I was undermining and ignoring the serious human rights issues within the country.
 In addition to this, through my limited lens, I came with a lack of understanding; thus, the inherent inability to fully respect and contribute positively to the culture I was experiencing.
 Before I was fully educated, I was only experiencing want I wanted out of this culture.
+I had constructed my own ideals, and in doing so, it brought not only unrealistic and detrimental expectations, but I also limited myself and my ability to contribute effectively.
 That is not what travel should be; I had chosen to go to this country, so I should not have expected it to accommodate for me.

-During our time in Siem Reap however, this particular issue became extremely evident and real.
-Siem Reap is the tourist capital of Cambodia; the temples of Angkor Wat, located just outside of Siem Reap, see over one million tourists per year alone.
-With this figure, we also see that Siem Reap is also the most impoverished city within the nation.
+During my final year of my undergrad degree, I under went a development immersion trip in Cambodia.
+Discussions arose surrounding the impacts of irresponsible tourism.
+Within Siem Reap, this particular issue has became extremely evident and real.
+Siem Reap is the tourist capital of Cambodia; the temples of Angkor Wat, located just outside of Siem Reap, see over one million tourists each year.
+With this figure, we see that Siem Reap is also the most impoverished city within the nation.
 53.7% of people living within Siem Reap live on 25 cents per day; that correlates to over half of the entire population of Siem Reap living on or below the poverty line.

 There is no coincidence that whilst Siem Reap is the most popular tourist destination within Cambodia, that it is also the poorest; and irresponsible tourism derives direct correlation to this.
 This is not uncommon in many other popular tourist destinations that are within developing nations around the world either, as we see the same pattern in so many other vulnerable communities.